kl3mta3/XilftenBot/README.md

 ![commands1](https://github.com/kl3mta3/XilftenBot/assets/15388851/d55224a5-7904-43d4-92c7-4a48bd509c55)

-Go through each command and Set its permissions, Keep in mind only CanAddShows and Admin should have access to /TV and only CanAddMovie and Admin should have access to /Movies
+Go through each command and Set its permissions, Keep in mind

+* Only CanAddShows and Admin should have access to /TV
+* Only CanAddMovie and Admin should have access to /Movies
+* All Commands should have @everyone restricted.
+* All COmmands should have Admin Allowed.